Consensys/doc.teku/docs/Reference/CLI/Subcommands/Voluntary-Exit.md

     TEKU_EPOCH=24500
     ```

 Earliest epoch that the voluntary exit can be processed.
+The specified epoch can be a past epoch,
+or current epoch.
+You cannot specify a future epoch.

 !!! note